samuel-antwi/dotcentric-test/README.md

 2. I could have also used tailwind '@apply' functionality to clean the return JSX'
 3. There are other libraries that can be used with tailwind to make life easy such as twin.macro

-You will notise that, when the classes get longer than needed I used a libary called 'clsx' together wit prettier to make the return JSX a bit cleaner.
+You will notise that, when the classes get longer than needed I used a libary called 'clsx' together with prettier to make the html element a bit cleaner.

 You might be wondering why would you add extra library to a small web application and the answer is simple.
 With tailwind CSS, you have the abilty to ship to production only the tailwind classes used in the apllication.
 This is made possible by purging all unused classes and tailwind css will be smart enough not to ship them to producton.
 According to the documentation, an average website using tailwind css ships less than 20kb bundle size to production when purged is used.
 In this application, I purged all unused classes inside tailwind.config.js file.